ajarch98/flappy_bird_AI/README.md

 1. Building the Flappy Bird clone using pygame
 2. Integrating neat-Python into the final code

+## About NEAT

+NEAT is an acronym for Neuro-Evolution of Augmenting Technologies.
+It is an evolution algorithm.

+It operates by:
+- creating a generation containing multiple instances of objects
+- tracking the 'fittest' instance
+- 'breeding' the fittest instances to create the subsequent generation

 ## How to run
 - Install Python 3
 - Clone repository